tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about VG** "I saw LaNm in the bathroom.
 It's true."

-**What would success look like?** Fenrir and LaNm doing well enough that they don't """retire""" after TI8.
+**What would success look like?** Fenrir and LaNm doing well enough that they don't 'retire' after TI8.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/newbeebanner.png" alt="Banner"></p>